daymxn/rLog/README.md

 ### Basic Logging

-- Log data to the console according under different severity levels.
+- Log data to the console according to different severity levels.
 - Utilize tags (or prefixes) for individual logging instances.

 ### Serialization

-- Attach data to your log entries that gets serialized before being sent; ensuring the data is properly visable.
+- Attach data to your log entries that gets serialized before being sent; ensuring the data is properly visible.
-- Support for deeply nested roblox data-types that don't typically translate well (eg; CFrames).
+- Support for deeply nested roblox data types that don't typically translate well (e.g., CFrames).
 - Support for encoding custom classes and functions.
 - Customizable class serialization.